First Link ®

 - Community organizations working with individuals affected by dementia

-- Family members, caregivers, and individuals with dementia can also self-refer
+- Family members, care partners, and individuals with dementia can also self-refer

 When to refer?